Financial Transaction

 alice_near

-account with the new balance and the used access key with the new nonce; - Computes how much reward should be paid to the validators from the burnt gas.
+account with the new balance and the used access key with the new nonce;

 If any of the above operations fail all of the changes will be reverted.